Awareness: Covert awareness

 Covert awareness is the knowledge of something without knowing it.
 The word covert means not openly shown, engaged in.
-Some patients with specific brain damage are for example unable to tell if a pencil is horizontal or vertical.
-Patients who are clinically in a vegetative state (show no awareness of their surroundings) are found to have no awareness but they are able to sometimes detect covert awareness with neuroimaging (fMRI).
+Some patients with specific brain damage are, for example unable to tell if a pencil is horizontal or vertical.
+Patients who are clinically in a vegetative state (show no awareness of their surroundings) are found to have no awareness but they are able to sometimes detect covert awareness with neuro imaging (fMRI).
 The presence of awareness is clinically measured by the ability to follow commands -either verbally, or behaviorally.
 Awareness was detected by asking participants to imagine hitting a tennis ball and to imagine walking from room to room in their house while in the scanner.
-Using this technique, a patient who fulfilled all of the clinical criteria for the vegetative state was shown to be covertly aware and able to wilfully respond to commands by looking at their brain activity.
+Using this technique, a patient who fulfilled all of the clinical criteria for the vegetative state was shown to be covertly aware and able to willfully respond to commands by looking at their brain activity.

-Awareness Versus Attention
+Awareness versus attention

 Some scientists have proposed that awareness is closely related and in some ways synonymous with attention while others have argued that they are different.
 There is evidence to demonstrate that awareness and attention have distinct neural correlates, though the majority of research analyses the attention, awareness, and perception of only visual stimuli.